2022 Spring Grants Awarded

 $783 awarded

 The grant would be used to purchase High Noon Books Sets for use with our special education students in the resource room.
-High Noon provides books that have fine-art illustrations and are authentic, engaging decodable literature that help students bridge the gap between phonetic decoding and fluent independent reading.
+High Noon provides books that have fine-art illustrations and are authentic, engaging, decodable literature that helps students bridge the gap between phonetic decoding and fluent independent reading.
 Many of our special education students are significantly below grade level due to their poor fluency and decoding skills.
 High Noon Books are books for struggling readers that are written with much more than short sentences and low Lexile scores.
-These books have controlled vocabulary, subtle repetition of vocabulary, predictable text and illustrations that truly support the story.
+These books have controlled vocabulary, subtle repetition of vocabulary, predictable text, and illustrations that truly support the story.
 These are all important factors to consider when selecting the proper reading materials for our students.

 Carnevale Masks